Complete DJI Drone History & Release Date Timeline (with pictures)

 For the latest product release news: https://www.dji.com/newsroom/news/tags/product-releases

-Here’s one that I’m really looking forward to, and something I’ll be saving my pocket money for.
-The DJI Avata 360, a 360-degree FPV camera drone, is similar to the Antigravity A1.
+It’s finally here!
+The DJI Avata 360, a 360-degree FPV camera drone, is direct competition to the Antigravity A1.

 DJI Avata 360

-Leaked promotional images suggest DJI is looking to release its first 360° camera drone, featuring dual 1/1.1″ sensors with 8K 360° capture, omnidirectional obstacle sensing, and a potential release in early 2026.
+DJI has just released its first 360° camera drone, featuring dual 1/1.1″ sensors with 8K 360° capture, omnidirectional obstacle sensing, and a shipping date for April 2026.

 Want to know more about DJI Drone image sensor sizes and how they make a difference?
 Read my article about ‘What you Need to Know About Image Sensor Sizes‘.